 Poor patterns are indistinct, and are characterised by patterns featuring Moss and Grass.

-Above patterns – left to right, Harlequin, Chinese Writing, Rolling Flash, Straw, and Floral. ( Photos by Len Cram).
+Above patterns – left to right, Harlequin, Flagstone, Chinese Writing, Broad Flash, Straw, and Floral. ( Photos by Len Cram).

 The thickness of the colour bar in opal is relative to the overall size and shape of the individual stone.
 Boulder opal typically has a very thin colour bar due to the way the opal is geologically formed.
 This should be taken into account when valuing the stone, however makes little difference to its appearance once set in jewellery.